 For more information on the Gremlin Helm chart, including more configuration options, check out the chart on Github.

 Scroll down to choose the hosts to target.
 We’ll start off with one host, since it’s always better to start with a smaller blast radius and increase it later.
-Under “Choose Hosts to target,” expand the category called “local hostname,” and click on one of the hostnames in the list.
+Next to “Choose Hosts to target,” click the Exact button.
 You’ll see a list of the hosts that you have Gremlin clients installed on.
 Select one of the hosts in your Kubernetes cluster.
 The Blast Radius graphic will change to show that one host is targeted.